 Roth was elected to represent the California State Senate’s 31st Senate District on November 6, 2012.
 He was sworn into office in California’s State Capitol in Sacramento on Monday, December 3, 2012.
 The 31st State Senate District includes portions of Riverside County including the Cities of Corona, Eastvale, Jurupa Valley, Moreno Valley, Norco, Perris and Riverside.

-Senator Roth serves on the Joint Legislative Committee on Emergency Management Services.
+Senator Roth serves on the Joint Legislative Committee on Rules.
 He is a member of the following Senate policy committees: Aerospace and Defense; Asian Pacific Islander Affairs; Budget and Fiscal Review; Career Technology and the New Economy; Housing; Insurance; Preparing California's Future Workforce; Rules; Transportation; and Veterans Affairs.
 Senator Roth has also been appointed to serve on the Little Hoover Commission, the Governor's Council on California Military Future, the State Allocation Board, the California Aviation Caucus, the Inland Empire Caucus, the Mental Health Caucus, Mission Readiness, and the UC Legislative Roundtable.